Does your IT Security pass the test?

 There are few things more important for modern businesses than the implementation of adequate data protection security measures.
 If you’re not well versed in all of the below and adhering to best practice for all of them, your IT security will be seriously compromised.
 We strongly advise that you check this guide and take action immediately if any of the points we’ve listed are not currently or sufficiently dealt with by your company.
-We want to save you from a spot on this list next year!

 1) Password Policies:

 We all know that we should be changing our passwords regularly – that they shouldn’t be too obvious, they shouldn’t be of family pets, or of easy to guess words like ‘password1’ or ‘harrykane!’
 Requiring that staff change their passwords regularly and with a minimum level of complexity is the bare minimum security enforcement, or IT Security 101.
 With advances in Microsoft 365, you don’t even need a server to push these policies out.
 Don’t be complacent because when GDPR comes into effect, if you suffer a data breach this might be the first thing that they ask you about.
-Read more on strengthening your password and IT security here.

 2) A Sophisticated Firewall:

 What’s the difference between a router provided by an ISP and a business class firewall like WatchGuard, Sonicwall or Cisco ASA.
 Ask your business IT support company this question and they’ll give it to you in detail – constant updates and patches, intrusion detection and VPN clients features – any security professional will tell you that the difference is vast.
 These firewalls can be likened to the difference between leaving the keys in your car versus employing a crook lock and an alarm.
 They do cost a bit more but any IT company would advise you that they’re worth it.